-At the Penn State Behrend campus, all residence halls operate under a computerized Access Control and Security Monitoring System.
-All exterior doors are locked twenty-four hours a day.
-Identification cards are coded so that only students who are residents in a particular hall are authorized electronic access entry to that hall; the system denies entry to all unauthorized persons.
+At the Penn State Beaver campus, all residence halls operate under a computerized Access Control and Security Monitoring System with security cameras monitoring activity in the lobby twenty-four hours a day.
+All exterior doors are locked twentyfour hours a day.
+Identification cards are coded so that only students who are residents in a particular hall have authorized electronic access entry to that hall; the system denies entry to all unauthorized persons.
 When any exterior door is left ajar, an audible alarm is activated.
 When a door is malfunctioning, personnel are summoned for immediate repair.
-Remember to lock your doors and windows.
+Residents should always lock doors and windows.
 All residence hall and apartment exterior doors are equipped with locks and with crash bars to ensure a quick emergency exit.